wp-plugins/ft-signature-manager/readme.txt

 = Where do I edit my signature =

-1. Log into WP with author privledges and click the 'Settings' link.
+1. Log into WP with author privledges and click the 'Profile' link.
 1. Select 'Signature Options' and type in your signature.

 = Can I control whether the signature is displayed / hidden on a specific post =